bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-number-game/learn-react-basics-by-creating-a-number-game.md

           {/* this is the box on the left which will contain numbers to choose from */}
         </div>
         <div className="numbers">
-          {/* this is the box on the right which will contain the chosen numbers */}
+          {/* this is the box on the right which will contain the selected numbers */}
         </div>
       </div>